pattmehta/fruits_price_prediction/README.md

 As we got further and further away, it [the Earth] diminished in size.
 Finally it shrank to the size of a marble, the most beautiful you can imagine.

 ### year of reference
-The max value for the REF_DATE column in the dataset is very low (1981) as seen previously in the plot.
+The min value for the REF_DATE column in the dataset is very low (1981) as seen previously in the plot.
 This could cause problems, as REF_DATE is not relevant, and we want to predict the latest prices of the commodity.
 At the moment, however, the prediction for the price seems to be working fine in terms of the linear relation.
 In a nutshell, we should query the dataset before we create the model, to ensure that the values of interest meet the expectations.
 Otherwise the result that we obtain might not be relevant.

 > Subset of dataframe, after sorting values using <i>REF_DATE</i>